 #7.
 Arts and Tarts

-On a summer Sunday, you can visit both the Skinners Locks Market at Lockport, and the Petersfield Market on Highway #9, just 20 minutes north of Selkirk, by the Mallard statue.
-Stop for a gourmet light lunch or latte in Selkirk at the Ubuntu Café at the Gaynor Family Library and you’ve had the best day ever!
+On a summer Sunday, you can visit both the Skinner’s Locks Market in Lockport and the Petersfield Market on Highway #9, just 20 minutes north of Selkirk, by the Mallard statue.
+Stop for a gourmet light lunch or latte in Selkirk at the Ubuntu Café and you’ve had the best day ever!

-Tuesday- Saturday 11AM – 4PM, check out the Gwen Fox Gallery in Selkirk, to see local artists’ work on the walls and in the gift shop.
+Tuesday- Saturday from 11:00 am – 4:00 pm, check out the Gwen Fox Gallery in Selkirk, to see local artists’ work on the walls and in the gift shop.
 There’s a new show every month (come back often!), and some of it is for sale.
-On Wednesdays in August, check out the D.O.G Days of Summer market 11:30 – 1:30, at the Selkirk Waterfront, and catch some live music too!
+On Wednesdays in August, check out the D.O.G Days of Summer market from 11:30 am – 1:30 pm, at the Selkirk Waterfront, (and catch some live music too!)

 Photo: Selkirk Community Arts Centre

-The boutique at Lower Fort Garry has a great selection of Manitoba /Canada souvenirs, as well as books about the region and the fur trade.
+The boutique at Lower Fort Garry has a great selection of Manitoban / Canadian souvenirs, as well as books about the region and the fur trade.

-The first weekend of June and of September, the WAVE tour of artists’ studios starts in St. Andrews and continues up into the Interlake – allow two days for this if you love connecting with painters, potters, jewellery makers, carvers, photographers, print and paper makers….
+The first weekend of June and of September, the WAVE tour of artists’ studios starts in St. Andrews and continues up into the Interlake.
+Allow two days for this if you love connecting with painters, potters, jewelry makers, carvers, photographers, print, and paper makers.